CrudelisDeus/bspwm-dotfiles/README.md

 ![](./readme/img/lockscreen.png)

-The display manager was integrated into the initial installer with a unique configuration and extended features.
-Instead of using the default login theme, a custom non-standard theme is applied.
-Additionally, support for setting a separate background image on the login screen has been added.
+Custom LightDM integration - added directly into the initial installer.

+Unique configuration - not a default setup, but tailored with extended features.

+Non-standard theme - a distinctive login theme instead of the stock one.

+Background support - ability to use a separate background image for the login screen

 <!-- -------------------------------------------------------- -->